-Authors advised to format web addresses to ensure readability and usability
+Authors advised formatting web addresses to ensure readability and usability

 When a book includes a web address, either in the text, a footnote, or in the front and back material, how it is formatted is important.
 There are two considerations: readability and usability.